alzwded/JakMuse/README.md

 JakMuse
 =======

-Synthesizes 7 sound signals based on a textual representation of musical notes.
+Synthesizes a handful of sound signals based on a textual representation of musical notes.

 The format is described below.